qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 * Generating custom rewrite recipes
 * Automating pull request descriptions, migration documentation, and code comments

 A hybrid solution where reproducibility is critical and contextual understanding are required, emerges as a promising approach.
-Konveyor is already exploring this direction with its Konveyor AI component, which integrates LLM capabilities into the migration process.
+Konveyor is already exploring this direction with its [Konveyor AI](https://github.com/konveyor/kai) component, which integrates LLM capabilities into the migration process.

-## Conclusion: Automation as the Key to Scalable Migration
+## Conclusion: Automation As The Key To Scalable Migration

 Migrating to the cloud demands strong architectural understanding, high code quality, and precise planning.
 It is rarely a linear process—instead, it is an iterative cycle of analysis, decision-making, adaptation, and validation.
 This is where open-source tools like Konveyor and OpenRewrite demonstrate their full value: